Aynaghar: After the fall of the Hasina regime

 After the Hasina regime fell in 2024, 500 to 700 cells were found in detention centres throughout the country.
 Investigators reported that the centres were run by the Rapid Action Battalion (RAB), an elite counter-terrorism unit, acting on orders directly from Hasina.

-At least one centre, next to Dhaka International Airport, with many tiny, dark cells had been bricked up to hide it after the regime fell.
+At least one centre, next to Hazrat Shahjalal International Airport, with many tiny, dark cells had been bricked up to hide it after the regime fell.
 People were incarcerated sometimes for many years, and many are thought to have been killed.

-In April 2025, the BBC published a detailed investigative report revealing the existence of a secret prison facility operated adjacent to Dhaka's international airport, allegedly used by the Rapid Action Battalion (RAB).
+In April 2025, the BBC published a detailed investigative report revealing the existence of a secret prison facility operated adjacent to Dhaka's international airport, allegedly used by the RAB.
 The facility, discovered after the fall of Sheikh Hasina's government, contained small, pitch-dark cells hidden behind bricked-up walls.
 Former detainee Mir Ahmad Bin Quasem, a barrister who had been held there for eight years, led investigators to the site by recalling the sound of planes, confirming the proximity to the airport.
 Prosecutors described the existence of hundreds of similar cells nationwide, calling the network "widespread and systematic."
 The investigation alleged that many enforced disappearances and acts of torture occurred at this and similar facilities under direct orders from the highest levels of the previous government.